I was never one to wholeheartedly believe in the concept of reincarnation, or transmigration of souls.

 As we all soon discover, premises and challenged beliefs are de rigueur during one’s formative years.
 From Jung’s theories regarding the collective unconsciousness to universal consciousness to the holographic soul, it seemed there was an abundance of ideas that could pose to be a challenge to my own beliefs.
 The concept of one life, one death, and one judgment could be subject to change like my clothes, hairstyle, or college major.
 When I eventually “left the fold” of Christianity, I found myself leaping from one religious or spiritual tradition to the next.
 Eventually, I found a spiritual home in the reconstruction movements dedicated to the religion and spiritual practices of the Ancient Near East, namely Sumer and Babylon.
 To some, I merely exchanged one angry sky-god for several angry sky-gods; to me it spoke to that child within who was always curious to know more about the oppressors of the Israelites.

-I would find that rudiments of the belief in reincarnation was commonplace among the early Mesopotamian people.
-Later accounts however, would tell a different story as the notion of reincarnation was challenged by those who did not believe in it.
-Humans are generally believed, upon death, to descend to the Underworld, or Irkalla, where they would remain subjects of Ereshkigal, the terrifying Queen of the Dead.
+I wouldn’t find that rudiments of the belief in reincarnation were as commonplace among the early Mesopotamian people as many would believe them be – a concept that many within neopagan circles would find challenging.
+Humans are generally believed, upon death, to descend to the Underworld, or Irkalla, where they would remain subjects of Ereshkigal, the Queen of the Dead.

 Life in the Underworld was similar to the world of the living, with some exceptions.
 Your place in the afterlife mirrored that of your place when alive.
 If you were of higher social status, were afforded proper burial, and offered the appropriate offerings by your surviving family and future descendents, you could live a relatively comfortable life.
 Those with few surviving family members did not fare so well.
 It should not surprise anyone that to the higher classes, funerary rites and customs were vital.
 Without the regular offerings from their surviving family members and descendants, the spirits of the dead were subject to harsh conditions.
 Poverty in the afterlife was as real as poverty in this life.
 An impoverished spirit could easily grow restless and become malevolent.